-Disabilities that do not affect learning (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under the current Disability Equality Legislation - these alone do not constitute SEND)
+- Disabilities that do not affect learning (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under the current Disability Equality Legislation these alone do not constitute SEND)

 - Attendance and punctuality

 - Health and welfare

 - English as an additional language (EAL)

-- Being in receipt of the Student Premium Grant
+- Being in receipt of the Pupil Premium Grant

 - Being a Looked After Child (LAC)

 - Being the child of a Serviceman/woman

 - Behaviour (unless it is a response to an underlying SEND need)

-We know when students need additional support if:
+We know when pupils need additional support if:

-- Concerns are raised by parents/carers, external agencies, teachers, or the student's previous school, regarding a student's level of progress, attainment or inclusion - Screening, such as that completed on entry or as a result of a concern being raised, indicates gap in knowledge and / or skills - Whole school tracking of attainment outcomes indicates a lack of expected progress - Observation of the student indicates that they have additional needs in one or more of the four broad areas of need as stated above
+- Concerns are raised by parents/carers, external agencies, teachers, or the pupil's previous school, regarding a pupil's level of progress, attainment or inclusion - Screening, such as that completed on entry or as a result of a concern being raised, indicates gap in knowledge and / or skills

+- Whole school tracking of attainment outcomes indicates a lack of expected progress - Observation of the pupil indicates that they have additional needs in one or more of the four broad areas of need as stated above

-A graduated approach to supporting students with SEND
+A Graduated Approach to Supporting Students with SEND

 Teachers at Montsaye Academy have the highest possible expectations for children in their class and teaching builds on what your child already knows, what they can do and what they understand.
-All teachers are responsible and accountable for the progress and development of students in their class, including where students access support from additional staff.
+All teachers are responsible and accountable for the progress and development of pupils in their class, including where pupils access support from additional staff.

-High quality teaching, using adapted strategies for individual students is the first step in responding to students who have been identified as having gaps in their understanding or learning.
+High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have been identified as having gaps in their understanding or learning.